AurelianSpodarec/luavel.com/docs/reference/built-in-objects/table.md

 [`ipairs()`](#reference_functions_ipairs)

-## Methods
+## Instance Methods
 [`table.insert()`](#global-objects_table-method_insert)
     Adds one element to the table.
 [`table.remove()`](#global-objects_table-method_remove)
     Removes one element from the table.
 [`table.pack()`](#global-objects_table-method_pack)
     Packs elements into a new table.
 [`table.unpack()`](#global-objects_table-method_unpack)
     Unpacks a table into values.
 [`table.concat()`](#global-objects_table-method_concat)
     Returns a combined string from a table.
 [`table.sort()`](#global-objects_table-method_sort)
     Sorts the values in a table.
 [`table.move()`](#global-objects_table-method_move)
     Moves elements from one table to another table and returns it.

 ## Examples